Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 └──────────────────┘
 ```

-When `free()` is called on a chunk that fits in the TCACHE, the allocator checks if that chunk's `key` field already points to the `TCACHE_perthread_struct` for the current thread.
+When `free()` is called on a chunk that fits in the TCACHE, the allocator checks if that chunk's `key` field already points to the `tcache_perthread_struct` for the current thread.

-If `key == TCACHE_perthread_struct`, the allocator scans the relevant TCACHE bin to see if that chunk is already there.
+If `key == tcache_perthread_struct`, the allocator scans the relevant TCACHE bin to see if that chunk is already there.
 If it finds it, the program crashes with a "double free or corruption (TCACHE)" error.

-If `key != TCACHE_perthread_struct`, the allocator assumes the chunk is currently allocated and proceeds to add it to the TCACHE.
+If `key != tcache_perthread_struct`, the allocator assumes the chunk is currently allocated and proceeds to add it to the TCACHE.

 ```
 a = malloc(16)